adyxax/www/content/blog/OpenBSD/relayd-httpd-example.md

 ## Introduction

 [Someone on reddit had trouble](https://www.reddit.com/r/openbsd/comments/lh4yl9/relaydhttpd_reverse_proxy_for_synapse_with/) with how `relayd` and `httpd` work together on OpenBSD.
-Those are two great components of the OpenBSD base system that take a different approach than the traditional web servers like `Nginx` or `Apache`, I wrote a complete example adapted from my own working configurations.
+Those are two great components of the OpenBSD base system that take a different approach than the traditional web servers like `Nginx` or `Apache`.
+I wrote an answer with a complete example adapted from my own working configurations.

 The goal was to have a relayd configuration that would serve urls like `https://example.com/` with the static website content from httpd, and proxy traffic to urls like https://chat.example.com/ to a synapse server running on `localhost:8008`.
 Hopefully my working example can provide a better understanding of the idea behind the couple relayd/httpd.